BrunoAzambuja/IBM-Data-Science-Professional-Certificate/README.md

 *IBM Data Science Professional Certificate:*
 * Automatization of determining the cuisine of a given recipe - From Problem to Approach https://bit.ly/3wbPKK2
 * Automatization of determining the cuisine of a given recipe - From Understanding to Preparation: https://bit.ly/38XNIpd
-* Automatization of determining the cuisine of a given recipe -
+* Automatization of determining the cuisine of a given recipe - From Modeling to Evaluation: https://bit.ly/3wckx9x
 * Stock Data: Webscraping and Analyzing Historical Tesla and Game Stop: https://bit.ly/3sCm4oL
 * Stock Data: Extracting Stock Data Using a Webscraping https://bit.ly/3vNplDC
 * Stock Data: Extracting Stock Data Using a Python Library: https://bit.ly/3P2ozKk